 The first braiding machine patent is usually credited to Thomas Walford (apparently of Manchester, England) in 1748.
 He got another braiding machine patent in 1777.

 In 1767 the first metal braiding machine was made in Germany.

-Various types of braiding machines followed – according to the Maison des Tresses et Lacets website, the ‘definitive version’ (made of wood) was built by someone in Normandy named Perrault in 1783.
+Various types of braiding machines followed, but as far as I understand they were all based on the same type of mechanism that is still the main type of mechanism in braiding machines today – horn gears.
+According to the Maison des Tresses et Lacets website, the ‘definitive version’ (made of wood) was built by someone in Normandy named Perrault in 1783.

 Jean-François Richard-Chambovet brought these Perrault braiding machines to Saint-Chamond, France (near where the Maison des Tresses et Lacets is today) in 1807.
 That link goes to a vivid account of how he happened to do that – it’s the starting page of a book about the effect of industrialization on family and social life in Saint-Chamond, with lots of information about the braiding and ribbon-weaving industries there.

-Another brief but interesting reference I found was on A&P Technology (a U.S. braiding company) website’s history pages:
+A brief but interesting reference I found online was in A&P Technology (a U.S. braiding company) website’s history pages:

 1830’s – Henry Pearce comes over from England bringing his expertise in spinning and enabling the company to convert raw cotton into cloth.
 The company introduces its first braid product: Candlewicking.

-[This was long before the more well-known New England Butt Co. began manufacturing braid in the U.S. I wonder if Henry Pearce’s candle-wicking braider was identical to the cast iron braiding machine on display at Paradise Mill!
-This was in the days before electric lighting – I guess lamp and candle-wicks must have been a huge demand back then.
+[That was around the same time as the date on the cast iron braiding machine on display at Paradise Mill!
+I wonder if Henry Pearce’s candle-wicking braider was identical to it.
+This was in the days before electric lighting – lamp and candle-wicks must have been a huge demand back then.
 Before making this post, I had never really thought of candle wicks as an important braided item.]

 Braiding machines, although they have an apparent complex movement of bobbins, are mechanically simple and robust.